Photo (c) Alissa Šnaider

 ABOUT THE AUTHOR

 Sveta Grigorjeva (b.
 1988) is a poet, choreographer, and cultural provocateur based in Tallinn.
 Known for her fierce voice and boundary-pushing performances, she navigates poetry, politics, and movement with equal urgency.
-Her debut collection Who’s Afraid of Sveta Grigorjeva? was hailed as the best poetry debut of the decade by young Estonian critics, and her most recent book, Frankenstein (2023), blends sharp social commentary with startling tenderness.
+Her debut collection Who’s Afraid of Sveta Grigorjeva?
+(Kes kardab Sveta Grigorjevat?, 2013) was hailed as the best poetry debut of the decade by young Estonian critics, and her most recent book, Frankenstein (2023), blends sharp social commentary with startling tenderness.
 A doctoral student in choreography, Grigorjeva’s artistic practice spans dance, theory, and lived resistance.

 Links: